Global Challenge Lab

 Key dates

-The challenge ran from 6 – 18 July 2023 comprising of a series of workshops, talks and networking sessions across multiple time zones.
+The challenge comprises of a series of workshops, talks and networking sessions across multiple time zones.
 Attending all the sessions isn’t compulsory, although participation is encouraged.

 Form international teams of 3-6 members.
 Each team must include participants from at least 2 different institutions.
 Teams must be confirmed on 6th July.